 PREP is the pre-call education program delivered by the Canadian Centre for Professional Legal Education over a period of approximately nine months.
 It is comprised of four distinct phases which include foundation modules, foundation workshops, working at a virtual law firm and a final capstone assessment.
-Registration for the June 2020 intake of the Practice Readiness Education Program (PREP) is now open until Friday, June 26.
+Registration for the December 2020 intake of the Practice Readiness Education Program (PREP) has been extended to Friday, December 11, 2020.
 Visit the CPLED website to learn more.

 Students who have been approved to be admitted and are enrolled in PREP, are eligible to apply for financial assistance.